will2849/Packet-Tracer-Projects/README.md

 <br> <br>

 ## Inter-VLAN Routing

-This lab demonstrates the configuration of multiple VLANs on a switch and the ability to route between different VLANs through a 'router-on-a-stick' configuration using virtual sub-interfaces.
+This lab demonstrates a 'router-on-a-stick' configuration, which allows for traffic to be routed between multiple separate VLANs through configuring multiple logical sub-interfaces over a single physical interface.

-Appropriate IP addresses were configured for each device and these were then placed within relevant subnets.
+By configuring inter-VLAN routing, communication between VLANs is enabled, while still retaining the core benefits of VLANs; improved network segmentation, reduced broadcast traffic and better network security and isolation between departments.

 ### Objective
 All PCs must be able to successfully ping each other from different VLANs, subnets or networks.